-- What is it? - TO is an offer to purchase from holders all or a portion of an issuer's shares for cash. - Allows issuer to capture a large part of the outstanding US public equity. - Straightforward documentation and a short timeframe for execution (usually within 30 days from kick-off). - US federal tender offer rules apply. - Tendering holders must be paid promptly (i.e., within 3 BD)
+- What is it? - Tender Offer ("TO") is an offer to purchase from holders all or a portion of an issuer's shares for cash. - Allows issuer to capture a large part of the outstanding US public equity. - Straightforward documentation and a short timeframe for execution (usually within 30 days from kick-off). - US federal tender offer rules apply. - Tendering holders must be paid promptly (i.e., within three business days).